IndiePass/indiepass-desktop/README.md

   - Screen state: remember position, fullscreen etc
   - Developer: view response of microsub requests in console
 - Microsub
   - Starts with default anonymous account with the reader connected to https://indigenous.realize.be
   - Allow for global unread start screen if the server supports it
+  - Different displays: Cards, titles and feed with overlay view
+  - Autoload more posts
   - Read channels and posts per timeline
   - Inline reply, like, bookmark, read and repost with or without confirmation
   - Inline RSVP on events
   - Listen to audio or watch video
-  - Long articles open in an overlay
   - Mark all read button, or per item.
   - View individual feed via author name
   - Search in all channels and feeds
   - Delete or move posts, with default channel for moving
-  - Multiple displays: feed, card and titles.
   - Navigate posts with keyboard shortcuts:
     - p: previous post in feed or overlay
     - n: next post in feed or overlay, trigger 'More posts' at end